 Like everyone else, medical professionals face daily challenges that prompt some to use addictive substances.
 These include painkillers, antidepressants, and other prescription drugs that can help them cope with long hours, heavy workloads, the pressure to compete, burnout, and patient outcomes, which are not always predictable or favorable.

-These increasing demands lead some doctors to self-medicate as they manage an underlying mental health disorder, such as depression and anxiety, among many others.
+These increasing demands lead some doctors to self-medicate as they manage an underlying mental health disorders, such as depression and anxiety, among many others.

 For the study, Merlo interviewed 55 physicians who were being monitored by their state physician health programs for substance abuse problems.